THE BALLAD OF NARAYAMA (1983)

 Be that as it may, this particular ballad concerns a certain village, in which the custom is to leave the elders at a mountaintop to die.
 This custom is called «ubasute» in Japanese.
 It is said to be a ritual of legend, rather than a common practice that ever existed in Japan.

 In the village at the foot of Mount Narayama your lease on life runs out when you turn 70 years old.
 The elders all know that their days are numbered.
-They all walk willingly out of town – most of them anyway – as if it were the most natural thing in the world.
+They are all walked out of town – some more willingly than others – as if it were the most natural thing in the world.

 It is the circle of life.
 The elders make way for the newborns, and ease the hardship for their families by keeping the number of mouths to feed at a bare minimum.
 They have led good, productive lives.
 Should they fall ill, the burden might leave their loved ones vulnerable.